-In 2003, according to the beloved teen classic, The Lizzie Maguire Movie, being an outfit repeater was the cardinal sin of fashion and being an outfit rememberer was "just as pathetic."
-Sixteen years later (whoa), I commit both "crimes" at least once a week, and, refreshingly, nobody cares.
+In 2003, according to the beloved teen classic The Lizzie Maguire Movie, being an outfit repeater was the cardinal sin of fashion, and being an outfit rememberer was "just as pathetic."
+Eighteen years later (whoa), I commit both "crimes" at least once a week, and, refreshingly, nobody cares.
 We, the people of fashion culture, have finally let go of that ridiculous notion.
-Instead, we celebrate our most beloved outfits and favourite pieces by wearing them as much as we like.
-Easy.
+Instead, we celebrate our most beloved outfits and favourite pieces by wearing them as much as possible.

 We've recently seen more and more influencers making a point of repeating outfits and posting about it on Instagram.
-This shouldn't be something to call out, however all to often influencers wear something once, get the likes and toss that piece aside.
-However that certainly isn't everyone.
-Some influencers will even proudly credit a piece as "old" in their caption, shining a light on the fact that they are unafraid to repeat a look.
+This shouldn't be something to call out, but all too often, influencers wear something once, get the likes, and toss that piece aside.
+However, that certainly isn't everyone.
+Some influencers will proudly credit a piece as "old" in their caption, shining a light on the fact that they are unafraid to repeat a look.

-It's not just classic pieces that people are wearing on repeat; it's cult and trending pieces too.
+It's not just classic pieces that people are wearing on repeat—it's cult and trending pieces, too.
 This shows that people are buying into the trends that they actually love rather buying into items solely for their popularity.
 If you love it, wear it over and over and over.
 Why would you not?
-With a bit of creativity, styling tricks, and an attitude shift, re-wearing your favourite statement pieces can be entirely fabulous and push your style in a new direction.
-We believe you should buy items to wear them as much as physically possible.
+With a bit of creativity, styling tricks, and an attitude shift, rewearing your favourite statement pieces can be entirely fabulous and push your style in a new direction.
+We believe you should buy items to wear them as much as you can.

 It can be trickier to think of fresh ways to style louder pieces, but as always, that's where our Instagram community comes in with the inspiration.
-Keep scrolling to see how our favourite style stars are showing us how to wear cult pieces in several different ways.
+Keep scrolling to see how some of our go-to style stars are showing us how to wear cult pieces in several different ways.

-Style Notes: Vintage-inspired statement coats having been having a moment in the spotlight for the past couple winters thanks to brands like Saks Potts, House of Sunny and Stand.
-Since they are such a standout piece, they are easily styled with jeans and lace-up boots.
+Style Notes: Vintage-inspired statement coats have been having a moment in the spotlight for the past couple winters thanks to brands like Saks Potts, House of Sunny, and Stand.
+Since they are such a standout piece, they are easily styled with jeans, a basic jumper, and boots.

 Style Notes: We love seeing the versatility of these boots, not just as faithful winter shoe companions, but also paired with flowy dresses and silk skirts.

-Style Notes: We love seeing the different ways Zeena's worn hers over the summer, including the classic trick of layering a T-shirt underneath and swapping her sandals for easy trainers.
-As we go on our winter holidays, we expect to see a lot more of this dress.
+Style Notes: We love seeing the different ways Zeena's worn hers, including the classic trick of layering a T-shirt underneath and swapping her sandals for easy trainers.
+For winter, try layering a roll-neck under your bright and breezy dresses.
+Then, finish with a pair of boots.

-Style Notes: Beaded bags were definitely a top cult buy last summer, and they haven't gone anywhere.
-Here, Bettina wears hers as beaded bag as one might expect: on a warm night out.
+Style Notes: Beaded bags were definitely a top cult buy last summer, and while they may have been less useful this year, rest assured they'll be just as popular when your social life resumes.
+Here, Bettina wears her beaded bag as one might expect: on a night out.
+How lovely.

-Style Notes: Despite traditionally being carried as an evening bag, Bettina has also worn hers in the daytime during the colder months, because why not?
+Style Notes: Despite it traditionally being carried as an evening bag, Bettina has also worn hers in the daytime during the colder months—because why not?

-Style Notes: From jeans and hoops to her favourite bright pink (old) Celine cords, Grece can pair this memorable top with anything and makes it work.
+Style Notes: From jeans and hoops to her favourite bright pink (old) Celine cords, Grece can pair this memorable top with anything and make it work.